venkatramnank/3d-Vision-Journey/_posts/2023-07-08-Introduction and scourging around (IGHD).md

-# Introduction and starting off by scourging around resources
+# Introduction and starting off by scourging around resources (in Progress!!!)

 The first post I read about introduction about 3D is here: https://towardsdatascience.com/intro-to-3d-deep-learning-e992f7efa6ee.